viproma/jcoral/README.md

 ======
 JCoral is a Java interface to [Coral], a C++ library for performing distributed co-simulations.
-The names and structure of JCoral's packages and classes closely matches those of the C++ API.
+The names and structure of JCoral's packages and classes closely match those of the C++ API.

 JCoral does not yet have full support for all functionality in Coral, but this is in the works.
 Currently, it is primarily the master API